Update 23rd July 2020:

 Recent Graduate Research and Development Award (with Mentoring)

 Recent Graduate artists are defined as those of any age, who have graduated from an undergraduate degree programme in the arts in the past three years and are interested in developing or exploring, or are establishing a professional career in collaborative arts practice.
 This award specifically targets emerging artists / practitioners who have completed their undergraduate degree and who are not in postgraduate studies at the time of the award.
 It is designed to support The maximum award is €2,500 of which a maximum of €750 is specifically to cover the cost of engaging a mentor.
-The time frame should be no longer than 5 months.
+The maximum time frame is 5 months.

 Research and Development Award with Mentoring for an artist from an ethnic minority background

 Any Artist based in the Republic of Ireland who is from a minority ethnic background, including migrants, refugees and applicants in need of international protection – living in direct provision or other accommodation may apply for this award.
 Artists who do not have the right to work should please contact Create for advice on applications.

 While there is one R&D award with Mentoring ring-fenced for an artist from a minority ethnic background in each round, all applications for this award will also be considered for the regular Research & Development Award with mentoring.